juliancodaforno/juliancodaforno.github.io/_pages/about.md

 I am an [ELLIS](https://ellis.eu/) PhD student currently in the [Computational Principles of Intelligence Lab](http://cpilab.org/) in Munich.
 I am supervised by both [Eric Schulz](https://cpilab.org/eric.html) (LMU & Helmholtz AI) and [Jane X. Wang](http://www.janexwang.com/) (Google DeepMind).

-Broadly, I am interested in computational models of human behavior to 1) better understand human cognition and 2) try to leverage these insights in Machine Learning.
+Broadly, I am interested in computational models of human behavior to try to leverage these insights in Machine Learning.
 So far in my PhD, I have been exploring how Large Language Models behave to later see how they can be used to inject human-like priors into RL agents.

-When not doing research, I enjoy football, bouldering, skiing, calisthenics and dancing.
+When not doing research, I enjoy football, bouldering, skiing, surfing, calisthenics and dancing.

 ## News
 - *May 2024*: Two papers accepted at ICML 2024: [CogBench](https://arxiv.org/abs/2402.18225) and [Ecologically rational meta-learned inference explains human category learning](https://arxiv.org/abs/2402.01821).